 Each student will design at least a 10 page course or program for possible use in their church/institution (40%).
 The program will be designed for an audience of the student's choice (e.g. adult elective in Sunday school; home Bible study or small group; children and youth club activity; university classroom).
-The time between class times will be our "classroom" for development of regular updated presentations of the developing course program.
-Students will be expected to submit drafts of their work on the program on a regular basis throughout the course in order to receive feedback from peers and instructor regarding the program and its development.
-The course/program design will be due on December 8th.
+Students will be expected to submit at least one draft of their work on the program on a regular basis throughout the course in order to receive feedback from peers and instructor regarding the program and its development.
+The course/program design will be due on November 28th.
 The program will have three parts: